Abstract MCP Server

 Tools (6)

-list_available_toolsDiscover upstream tools before calling any upstream tools.
+list_available_toolsDiscover upstream tools.

 Environment Variables

-APP_CONFIG_PATHrequiredPath to your MCP client's config file (e.g., claude_desktop_config.json).
+APP_CONFIG_PATHrequiredPath to the MCP client's configuration file.

-ABSTRACT_PROXY_SERVERSrequiredComma-separated list of existing MCP servers to proxy through Abstract.
+ABSTRACT_PROXY_SERVERSrequiredComma-separated list of MCP servers to proxy.

 Configuration